drand/drandomiser/README.md

 ### Quickstart
 - install the dependencies by running `npm install`
 - compile the tool by running `npm run compile`
-- run the tool using node by running `node dist/index.js run --count=1 --round=1 --csv=./path/to/csv/file.csv`, replacing the values as appropriate
+- run the tool using node by running `node dist/index.js run --count=1 --round=1 --csv=./path/to/csv/file.csv`, replacing the values as appropriate.

 ### Slowstart
 Same as the quick start but prepare a coffee ☕

+### CLI params
+- **count**
+the number of values you wish to select from the CSV file
+- **round**
+the drand round number you have committed to for providing randomness for the draw
+- **csv**
+the csv file containing the values you wish to draw from